restuwahyu13/streambox-collection/README.md

 #### StreamBox Array(data: Record<string, any>[] | string[] | number[], delay?: number): Promise<Buffer>

-  - **streamBox.Array** - create a data stream for the array and display it to the client
+  - **streamBox.Array - Method** - create a data stream for the array and display it to the client
-  - **streamBox.Array.data** - set stream data for consumption to the client
+  - **streamBox.Array.data - Params** - set stream data for consumption to the client
-  - **streamBox.Array.delay** - set delay before returning data to the client
+  - **streamBox.Array.delay - Params** - set delay before returning data to the client

 #### StreamBox Object(data: Record<string, any>, delay?: number): Promise<Buffer>

-  - **streamBox.object** - create a data stream for the object and display it to the client
+  - **streamBox.object - Method** - create a data stream for the object and display it to the client
-  - **streamBox.object.data** - set stream data for consumption to the client
+  - **streamBox.object.data - Params** - set stream data for consumption to the client
-  - **streamBox.object.delay** - set delay before returning data to the client
+  - **streamBox.object.delay - Params** - set delay before returning data to the client

 #### StreamBox String(data: string, delay?: number): Promise<Buffer>

-  - **streamBox.string** - create a data stream for the string and display it to the client
+  - **streamBox.string - Method** - create a data stream for the string and display it to the client
-  - **streamBox.string.data** - set stream data for consumption to the client
+  - **streamBox.string.data - Params** - set stream data for consumption to the client
-  - **streamBox.string.delay** - set delay before returning data to the client
+  - **streamBox.string.delay - Params** - set delay before returning data to the client

 #### StreamBox Number(data: number, delay?: number): Promise<Buffer>

-  - **streamBox.number** - create a data stream for the number and display it to the client
+  - **streamBox.number - Method** - create a data stream for the number and display it to the client
-  - **streamBox.number.data** - set stream data for consumption to the client
+  - **streamBox.number.data - Params** - set stream data for consumption to the client
-  - **streamBox.number.delay** - set delay before returning data to the client
+  - **streamBox.number.delay - Params** - set delay before returning data to the client

 #### StreamBox Parser(data: Buffer): any

-  - **streamBox.toArray** - parse the buffer data to an array and pass its value to the client
+  - **streamBox.toArray - Method** - parse the buffer data to an array and pass its value to the client
-  - **streamBox.toObject** - parse the buffer data to an object and pass its value to the client
+  - **streamBox.toObject - Method** - parse the buffer data to an object and pass its value to the client
-  - **streamBox.toString** - parse the buffer data to an string and pass its value to the client
+  - **streamBox.toString - Method** - parse the buffer data to an string and pass its value to the client
-  - **streamBox.toNumber** - parse the buffer data to an number and pass its value to the client
+  - **streamBox.toNumber - Method** - parse the buffer data to an number and pass its value to the client

 ### Example Usage